 Social Sharing and Direct Share to WordPress via Plugin

 Migrating from SoundCloud to Podbean is an easy process.
 With Podbean’s affordable unlimited hosting plans loaded with tons of great features and benefits, it’s a smart move!
-Podbean has been supporting podcasters for over 10 years; we’re focused solely on podcasters and podcast listeners, developing better podcast tools every day.
+Podbean has been supporting podcasters for over 10 years.
+We’re dedicated to providing the best tools and services for our podcasting community.

 In your Podbean account, under “Publish”→”Episodes”, click on “Import RSS”.
 Then, paste your SoundCloud RSS feed URL and click the “Import” button.